Stephen-Lon/Alfred-workflow-search-files-by-extension/README.md

-When you have made your choice you will see the search dialog (shown here after selecting the default option to search including subfolders):
+When you have made your choice you will see the search dialog:

 ![Search](https://github.com/user-attachments/assets/9109f7ef-a0eb-43a9-8a3e-000024e80902)